In this article we look at the growing popularity of the dog harness.

 A body harness is a safer and more secure way of attaching a restraint to the dog that is being taken into an area of risk.

-Into a busy town centre for example, or alongside a busy road.
+Into a busy town center for example, or alongside a busy road.

 If something untoward should happen and the dog panics, he is less likely to be able to reverse out of his harness, and less likely to hurt himself in the process of trying.